 Managing liquidity and financial investments in a challenging world

-L1 Treasury’s return on assets was achieved while accommodating $2.4bn of outflow in funds required by the other parts of the Group and receiving $1.8bn returned funds from Group companies.
+L1 Treasury’s return on assets was achieved while experiencing significant movements in its capital base: during the year, it accommodated $3.1bn of outflow in funds required by the other parts of the Group and received $1.5bn returned funds from Group companies.

-L1 Treasury maintains substantial amounts of liquidity in cash and money market funds supplemented by committed borrowing facilities to ensure sufficient funds are available at all times for strategic investment opportunities.
+In order to manage these capital flows, L1 Treasury maintains substantial amounts of liquidity in cash and money market funds, supplemented by committed borrowing facilities to ensure sufficient funds are available at all times for strategic investment opportunities.

-Total assets under management stood at $6.5bn at the end of 2018.
+Total assets under management at the end of 2019